Department of Mass Communication

 - www.shieldmedia.org, a student-produced website with fresh content, photos and stories about RC

-Working in these areas offers students the opportunity to use their creative talents in producing content while at the same time gaining valuable media experience.
+By working in these areas students are able to use their creative talents in producing content while at the same time gaining valuable media experience.

 How to get involved:

 Even with no experience in publication work, students who have an interest in writing, editing, design, broadcast or photography are encouraged to volunteer for Shield Media.
 Students are trained and advised by faculty so that they can obtain these valuable skills.
 In addition to serving as a campus voice for students, another benefit of working on The Shield is that students create work for their portfolios, which can be used when applying for internships and jobs.
 Students can enroll in JRN1101 Shield Media Workshop to obtain credit for working on Shield.

 THE WORK OF OUR GRADUATES SPEAKS FOR ITSELF